When Should You Consider Using Your 401(k) for Educational Expenses

 - 401(k) loan repayments can come out as deductions from your paycheck, but you may also be able to cut your 401(k) plan a check if you have other resources to settle your debt.

-In addition to replenishing your funds, it’s essential to resume regular contributions to your retirement savings so that you can get back on track for retirement and make the most of compound growth.
+In addition to replenishing your funds, it’s essential to resume regular contributions to your retirement savings so that you can get your retirement plans back on track and make the most of compound growth.

 When you make an early withdrawal or loan yourself funds from your retirement savings for education costs, you’ll likely face the following consequences:

-- Additional stress on your retirement planning process
+- Additional stress on your retirement readiness process

-- Potential for costly expenses, like income taxes or early withdrawal penalties
+- Potential for costly expenses, like income taxes or early distribution penalty

 - Foregone tax-deferred market gains from having your money out of the stock market